Cap-go/website/src/pages/blog/appcenter-migration.md

 If you do not have Node or NPM installed on your computer, you will need to do this before proceeding.
 If you need to install Node, please select the [current LTS version](https://nodejs.org/).

-The Capgo CLI is required to integrate and manage Capgo's Live Updates feature.

-    npm install -g @capgo/cli

 ### Create package.json and Capacitor config files

 ##### note